edocipriano/OpenSMOKEppInterface/README.md

 * [**Eigen**](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 * [**Config++**](https://hyperrealm.github.io/libconfig/)

-where OpenSMOKE++ and Eigen are headers-only, while the other libraries must be compiled or installed using your favorite package manager.
+OpenSMOKE++ and Eigen are headers-only, while the others must be compiled or installed using your preferred package manager.

 ### 🚀 BLAS Support for performance
-Additionally, for speed-up of mathematical operations, one of the following libraries must be installed:
+To speed up mathematical operations, one of the following libraries must also be installed:
 * [**OpenBLAS**](http://www.openmathlib.org/OpenBLAS/)
 * [**Intel MKL**](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html)

 ## ⚙️ Environment Setup
-Create the following environment variables which store the path to the OpenSMOKE++ library, and to this OpenSMOKEppInterface repository.
+Create the following environment variables to store the paths to the OpenSMOKE++ library and the OpenSMOKEppInterface repository.
-As an example:
+For example:
 ```
 export OPENSMOKE_LATEST=${HOME}/OpenSMOKE/OpenSMOKEppMinimal4Basilisk/source
 ```